rickabrac/iOSMultiSearch/README.md

 • Use the iPhone 11 Pro simulator for everything.

-• Use MultiSearch scheme for everything except Spanish language tests (see below).
+• Use the MultiSearch scheme for everything except Spanish language tests (see below).

-• This app supports dark and light modes.
+• This app supports both dark and light mode.

-• This app is localized for English and Latin-American Spanish (search engine results are only in English however).
+• This app is localized for English and Latin-American Spanish (search engine results are only in English).

 • Views are built three ways: UIKit/Storyboard (DuckDuckGo), Declarative UIKit (Google), and SwiftUI (Bing)